 .html file using your text editor to do your work in (or alternatively use a site like JSBin or Thimble to do your assessment.)

 For this project, your task is to mark up a letter that needs to be hosted on a university intranet.
 The letter is a reponse from a research fellow to a prospective PhD student concerning their application to work at the university.

 - You should structure the overall document with an appropriate structure including doctype, and

 - The letter in general should be marked up with a structure of paragraphs and headings, with the exception of the below points.
 There is one top level heading (the "Re:" line) and three second level headings.

 - The semester start dates, study subjects and exotic dances should be marked up using an appropriate list type.

-<address>element appropriately; each line of the address should sit on a new line, but not be in a new paragraph.
+<address>element is not appropriate for them — have a think about why.
+In addition, each line of the addresses should sit on a new line, but not be in a new paragraph.

 - The names of the sender and receiver (and "Tel" and "Email") should be marked up with strong importance.

 - The four dates in the document should be given appropriate elements containing machine-readable dates.

 - The first address and first date in the letter should be given a class attribute value of "receiver-column"; the CSS you'll add later will then cause these to be right aligned, as should be the case in a classic letter layout.

 - The five acronyms/abbreviations in the main text of the letter should be marked up to provide expansions of each acronym/abbreviation.